Kearny Arizona Real Estate Market Report — August 2026

 Is Kearny a safe place to buy a home?

 Kearny Pinal County real estate consistently ranks among the safer small-town markets in Arizona, with violent crime well below state and national averages.
-CrimeGrade rates the town an A-minus for violent crime, placing it in the 80th percentile nationally for that category, and AreaVibes data shows year-over-year crime is down approximately 18%.
+CrimeGrade rates the town an A-minus for violent crime, placing it in the 80th percentile nationally for that category, and AreaVibes data shows year-over-year crime is down 18%.
 Property crime and drug-related incidents are the categories that move the overall grade, which is typical for mining and industrial communities.

 Law Enforcement Jurisdiction in Kearny